MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 Each row in the table represents a single loan.
 The formal name for a row is a **case** or \index{unit of observation}**observational unit**.
 The columns represent characteristics of each loan, where each column is referred to as a **variable**.

+\BeginKnitrBlock{tip}<div class="tip">A variable is something that can be measured on an individual observational unit.
+Be careful not to confuse summary statistics---calculated from a *group* of observational units---with variables.</div>\EndKnitrBlock{tip}

 For example, the first row represents a loan of \$7,500 with an interest rate of 7.34\%, where the borrower is based in Maryland (MD) and has an income of \$70,000.